 What’s next for Trump?

-What will the impeachment trials look like?
+What did the impeachment trials look like?

 On October 31, the House of Representatives voted to move forward with Trump's impeachment inquiry after a tumultuous month that included Republican party leaders storming into impeachment proceedings.
 The Democratic-led majority House voted in favor of this new phase of the proceedings, defining the process of all things impeachment: public hearings, disclosure of deposition transcripts, and how evidence will be transferred to the House Judiciary Committee.
 This new process is meant to ensure, according to Pelosi's statement, complete transparency and seek to establish an open hearing format going forward.